 - About the artist: Bio, mission statement, how you got started, etc.

-- Error (404 not found): A required page in case people follow an invalid link.
+- 404 “not found” error: A required page that appears if people find an invalid link.

 List pages have one many blocks of repeating content.